parthvyas7/devdive/README.md

 # DevDive (In progress)

-- Build a simple blogging application where users can register, login, setup their blog and write posts.
+- Build a **blogging application** where users can register, login, setup their blog and write posts.

 ## Day 1-2: User Authentication